 Diabetes is a lifelong condition which affecting around 4.5 million people in the United Kingdom.
 That means more than one in 16 people have the condition.
 According to the NHS, the number of people with diabetes has nearly trebled since 1996.
 By 2025, they estimate that around five million people will have diabetes.

 Given that the numbers are constantly growing, we've compiled this diabetes guide.
 You may have seen our in-depth guide to the medical conditions which affect older people.
 Today’s article focuses on diabetes, as we look at the symptoms, treatments, and possible causes of the condition.

 What is Diabetes?

 There are two types of diabetes: Type 1 and Type 2.
 Type 2 is the most common form of Diabetes and around 90% of all adults with the condition have this version.
-Type 2 is when the pancreas doesn’t produce enough insulin for the body, or when the insulin produced doesn’t work correctly.
+This type is when the pancreas doesn't produce enough insulin for the body, or when the insulin produced doesn't work correctly.

 Type 1 diabetes occurs when the pancreas fails to produce any insulin at all.
 To help give you a further understanding of the two types of diabetes we will now go into detail about each one.

 Type 1 Diabetes

 As mentioned previously, Type 1 diabetes occurs due to there being no insulin inside your body.
-This is because the body’s immune system has attacked and destroyed the vital cells that produces the insulin.
-The cause of Type 1 diabetes is currently unknown; however it has been discovered that it is not caused by your lifestyle choices.
+This is because the body's immune system has attacked and destroyed the vital cells that produce insulin.
+The cause of Type 1 diabetes is currently unknown; however, it has been discovered that it is not caused by your lifestyle choices.